vineela-xmos/sc_modbus_tcp/README.rst

 Fixed Issues
 ============

-  * Address range checks introduced in the module according to the protocal implementation.
+  * Address range checks introduced in the module according to the protocol implementation.
-  * Read request fails if hoding register has a value that is 0.
+  * Read request fails if holding register has a value that is 0.
   * Toggling of LED in write coil implementation for consecutive execution.

 Known Issues